mrpteo/Error/README.md

 ```
 error.load('error.log')

+error.load('error.log', 'confirm')
 ```
   Load previously exported errors into the application.
+Using the confirm parameter will provide uses with a small confirmation prompt informing them that the errors have all been loaded into the current application.

 ```